Steve Donahue: Penn

 On March 16, 2015, Donahue was named the 20th head coach in Penn basketball history, replacing Jerome Allen.
 Donahue served as an assistant coach for the Quakers from 1990 to 2000.
 Following Donahue's hiring as head coach, Mike Krzyzewski, Duke University and USA National Team head coach, stated, "Steve Donahue is a terrific basketball coach, and is even more impressive off the court," adding, "This is truly an outstanding hire by the University of Pennsylvania."
 Penn's 2017–18 team won the 2018 Ivy League tournament qualifying for their 1st NCAA Tournament since 2007.
 As the 16th seed for the Midwest bracket of the 2018 NCAA tournament, they played number 1 seed Kansas.
 The Quakers jumped out to a 21–11 lead with 8:01 left in the 1st half.
 However, the Jayhawks finished the half on a 22–5 run taking a 33–26 lead into half-time.
 The Jayhawks never trailed again and outscored the Quakers 43–34 in the 2nd half, causing the Quakers to lose 60–76.

 On March 10, 2025, Donahue was fired after nine seasons at Penn.
 He compiled a 131–130 record with the program.

 Saint Joseph's

 On May 13, 2025, Donahue was hired by Saint Joseph's to be associate head coach under Billy Lange.
 On September 10, 2025, following Lange leaving the school to join the New York Knicks in a front office related role, Donahue was named the 16th head coach of the program.
+On February 28, 2026, Donahue registered the 350th victory of his college head coaching career when St. Joseph's defeated the University of Rhode Island 61-55.
+On March 11, 2026, Donahue was announced as the A-10 Coach of the Year after leading St. Joseph's to a 3rd place finish in the conference.